-Leading global logistics service provider, DHL Global Forwarding (GF) has reportedly introduced an airfreight charter service, which connects Asia Pacific to the US and Europe.
+Logistics specialist, DHL Global Forwarding has introduced an airfreight charter service which connects Asia Pacific to the US and Europe.

-DHL GF said in a staement that the service was launched in response to increased demand for technology and pharma goods.
+DHL GF said in a statement that the service was launched in response to increased demand for technology and pharma goods.

-According to DHL GF, South Korea has seen its export of healthcare products rise year-on-year by 26.7 per cent in the first half of 2020; pharma goods meanwhile increased by 52.5 per cent.
+According to DHL, South Korea has seen its export of healthcare products rise year-on-year by 26.7 per cent in the first half of 2020.
+Meanwhile, pharma goods increased by 52.5 per cent.

-Thomas Mack, Global Head of Airfreight DHL GF, said in a statement, “While some passenger airlines have resumed operations, the situation in the airfreight market remains volatile – especially as belly capacity is still tight.
+Thomas Mack, Global Head of Airfreight DHL GF said, “While some passenger airlines have resumed operations, the situation in the airfreight market remains volatile – especially as belly capacity is still tight.
 As the leader in the airfreight market, DHL GF’s top priority is to provide our customers with sufficient and reliable airfreight capacity.
 Not only are the resilient, agile and reliable supply chains of highest importance for an economic recovery, but also in preparation for the availability of vaccines and other essential medical supplies during the pandemic.”

-Mack added in the statement, “Over the years, DHL has built up its expertise from globally certified facilities and staff to technologies that track shipments in real-time in addition to ensuring the integrity of such products throughout their journey.
-Getting the much-needed air capacity is the last piece in the value chain puzzle, so to speak, that ensures temperature sensitive products such as life-saving vaccines reach the communities-in-need.”
+Mack added, “Over the years, DHL has built up its expertise from globally certified facilities and staff to technologies that track shipments in real-time in addition to ensuring the integrity of such products throughout their journey.
+Getting the much-needed air capacity is the last piece in the value chain puzzle, so to speak, that ensures temperature sensitive products such as life-saving vaccines reach the communities in need.”